Benedicte-Johansen/First-try/readme.txt

-This is the readme for our repository Oblig-1!
+This is the readme for my repository First-try!
+Here I will just play around in github and VS code while learning in school